Outdoor Photography I

 Most major car rental companies are available in Missoula and have counters at Missoula International Airport.
 Please visit the airport website for more details: www.flymissoula.com/Ground_Transportation.

 Missoula’s locally-owned Dollar Rent A Car franchise offers a special discounted rate to Rocky Mountain School of Photography students.
-To take advantage of this rate, contact General Manager Ethan Ranger directly:
+To take advantage of this rate, contact them directly and mention that you are an RMSP student.

 Travel During Workshop

-You are responsible for your own transportation during the course.
+You are responsible for your own transportation during the workshop.
 For transportation to and from field shoots, we suggest that you carpool to get to know fellow students.
-You will have an opportunity to set up carpooling for the week in your first class meeting.
+Your final email will include a car share list of interested participants.

 Michael DeYoung, a former Air Force meteorologist, has been a working professional photographer since 1992.
 He has broad and diverse photographic interests and successes, but he is best known as an Alaskan landscape, wildlife and adventure sports photographer.
 A prolific stock shooter, Michael often puts together his own stock productions that involve assembling and working with a team of assistants, other creatives and with people and/or animal talent.
 His images are represented by four agencies worldwide and he is one of the largest contributors to Alaska Stock, a prominent Anchorage stock photo agency.
 Michael’s images are widely published across a broad spectrum of magazines, calendars, cards, catalogs, brochures and advertisements.
 In addition to corporate clients in the outdoor gear, apparel and adventure sports industries, he’s worked for the State of Alaska Vacation Planner and other tourism industry clients.
 And Michael is the sole photographer for two award-winning books on fly-fishing.
 He spent eight years as a photojournalist for the Alaska Air National Guard, retiring in 2001.
 A sought-after teacher and speaker, he has given lectures and taught workshops for NANPA and for local photography organizations in Alaska.